-Last fall, we opened the new Rees-Jones Hall which features cutting edge educational tools and approaches within an innovative learning setting.
+We developed the Intellectual Commons on the east side of campus and opened the new Rees-Jones Hall, featuring cutting edge approaches within an innovative learning setting.
 It has become a new favorite place for students to study and gather for team meetings.

-This fall we completed the makeover project of the Mary Couts Burnett Library which connects to the Rees Jones Building.
+Last fall we completed the makeover project of the Mary Couts Burnett Library which connects to the Rees Jones Building.

-During your college career, you have witnessed Big 12 excitement at the Amon G. Carter Stadium and watched the transformation of the Daniel-Meyer Coliseum into our newest state-of-the-art facility -the Ed and Rae Schollmaier Arena.
+During your time at TCU, you have witnessed Big 12 excitement at the Amon G. Carter Stadium and watched the transformation of the Daniel-Meyer Coliseum into our newest state-of-the-art facility - the Ed and Rae Schollmaier Arena.

-I am sure a number of you will be taking pictures today

-at special places all around your beautiful campus.
+I am sure a number of you will be taking pictures today at special places all around your beautiful campus.